Get free weekly resources from us!

 Write the verses of Deuteronomy 6:4-9 on a sheet of paper.
 Photocopy and enlarge it as much as possible.
 Make one enlargement for every four people.
 Cut apart four- to six-word sections of each passage and put the word strips in an envelope for each group.

 Form pairs of children and older adults.
-Form groups with two pairs.
+Then form groups of two pairs each.
 Give each pair a Bible and an envelope with word strips.
 Tell the groups their job is to see which team can perfectly put back together Deuteronomy 6:4-9.

 After all the groups are finished, ask: